cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 curve used to implement ristretto255.
 Each group element can have multiple equivalent internal representations.

-Encoding, decoding, equality, and one-way map are defined in (#functions255).
+Encoding, decoding, equality, and the element derivation function are defined in (#functions255).
 Element addition, subtraction, negation, and scalar multiplication are implemented by applying the corresponding operations directly to the internal representation.